apify/apify-docs/sources/academy/webscraping/web_scraping_for_beginners/challenge/scraping_amazon.md

 ## Final code {#final-code}

 That should be it!
-Let's just make sure we've all got the same code:
+Let's make sure we've all got the same code:

 ```js
 // constants.js